 Explained in 500 Characters

 Crimopolis is a fast-paced strategy board game about bean-shooters, chippies and dough in a city where nothing counts but underground influence.
-Set in 1926, your aim is to become the most prestigious criminal.
-You recruit gangsters, explore the city, execute illicit jobs, ambush others and take over their assets.
+Set in 1926, your aim is to become the most prestigious gangster.
+You recruit criminals, explore the city, execute illicit jobs, ambush others and take over their assets.
 News reporters get in the way, but fortunes balance it.

 For 2-5 players aged 12 and up.
-A game lasts for 15 to 25 minutes per player.
+A game lasts for 20 minutes per player.

 Type of Game and Audience